Western Carolina University

-How much cash should we have on hand while in Japan?
+How much cash should we have on hand while in Bulgaria?

-Will I need to convert money to have on hand while in Japan?
+Will I need to convert money to have on hand while in Bulgaria?

 Will we be flying as a group or by ourselves?

-- We don’t include flight costs in the required payment to WCU OneStop because students may use frequent flyer miles, leave from a different city, or extend their travel after the course, etc. The flight ticket price is added in the budget, though, to give you an idea on the overall cost and allow it to be covered by financial aid.
+- We don’t include flight costs in the required payment to WCU because of students using frequent flyer miles, leaving from a different city, taking different itineraries after the course, etc. The flight ticket price is added in the budget, though, to give you an idea of the overall cost and allow it to be covered by financial aid.

-- For the flight over, we will try to go as a group, even if it could be multiple smaller groups.
-Ideally, the class will meet and buy the flight tickets in person together so that all the concerns can be addressed in real time.
+- For the flight over, we will try to go in groups, although not required, and we need to reach Sofia airport at about the same time.
+Ideally, the class will meet and buy the flight tickets together so that all the concerns can be addressed in real time.
 In one year, we got a really good deal on the flight tickets that were three days early from our original plan and we switched the order of our destinations!
 This wouldn’t happen without a thorough discussion on all the options in the flights and itineraries.
-If some student cannot make it to the meeting, Dr. Yan will provide them with the flight numbers and the whole class should get to the Narita Airport in Tokyo, Japan around the same time.
+If some student cannot make it to the meeting, Dr. Yan will provide them with the flight numbers and the whole class should get to the Sofia Airport around the same time.
 If you cannot fly with the group for some reason, talk to Dr. Yan and we’ll look at options on how to meet us there.